 Haryana is a state in North India.
+In which Haryana Day is celebrated.
 It is one of the states of 29 states in India.
 It is said that Haryana was made out of the former state of the East Punjab on November 1st, 1996.
 It was carved on a linguistic basis.
 The capital of Haryana is Chandigarh and according to the stats, the highest populous city of Haryana is Faridabad.
 Haryana will celebrate its 54th year of being a state on November 1st, 2020.

 Haryana Day – Date, History, Importance & Celebration